 Experimental details:

 Field study was carried out at the instructional farm of Uttar Banga Krishi Viswavidyalaya (UBKV) in Pundibari, Coochbehar, in Kharif rice (2022) and Boro rice (2023).
 The rice variety MTU 1153 was cultivated using standard agricultural practices, without employing any plant protection measures.
 To capture the predators and parasitoids present in the rice fields, a sweeping net was used.
-Five specific spots measuring 1 square meter each were identified within the experimental field.
+Five specific spots each measuring 1 m² were identified within the experimental field.
 Four of these locations were positioned at the corners, while the fifth was centrally located within the field.
 The process of collecting predators and parasitoids commenced 15 days post-transplanting and continued until the crop reached maturity.
 Sampling activities involved using a hand-mounted circular net with a fine cloth mesh.
-Each sample comprised of 10 sweeps done in the each sampling site comprising of 1 square meter area.
+Each sample comprised of 10 sweeps done in the each sampling site comprising of 1 square meter area(Table 1).

 Table -1: Details of the experiment conducted in Kharif rice (2022) and Boro rice (2023)